BrandonXu6106/obsidianpublish/content/posts/aigc/collaborative-thinking.md

 This, at least in part, is why I've recently become more certain of wanting to go to [academia](/thoughts/academia) in the future.
 I used to have tunnel-vision in thinking that all I wanted to do in the future was to just work in industry CS.
 Recently, I've started to realize that CS not a single discipline, but rather it's a tool that can help solve uniquely human problems, and these human problems are inherently multidisciplinary.

-I've started to read and learn more about the world around me outside of my little bubble of CS-related topics and it's been eye-opening to see issues I read about in my philosophy class come up in a [[language|linguistics]] lecture which in turn comes up in a book I'm reading.
+I've started to read and learn more about the world around me outside of my little bubble of CS-related topics and it's been eye-opening to see issues I read about in my philosophy class come up in a [[../../thoughts/language.md|linguistics]] lecture which in turn comes up in a book I'm reading.
 I've found that the best way for me to cement my learning and understanding is through discussion with people, rather than just sitting and ruminating on my own -- a very different pace than the typical _code-Stackoverflow-copy-repeat_ self-learning cycle that most programmers (including myself) are familiar with.

 The important part of learning communities like colleges is not necessarily the alignment in what you're studying, but rather in the shared mindset of discussion, learning, and understanding.
 To broaden my foundation of knowledge is to read more about the opinions and findings of others and to critically discuss these among peers who may have different views.
 If we want our specialized knowledge to be applicable in a wide range of situations, we need a broad foundational base that can support that.